 - A special note for tracking numbers.
 If you are adding a toll-free tracking number or replacing your old tracking number, TEST IT.
 Are the calls being tracked correctly?
 We recommend using only toll-free numbers as tracking numbers, and we discourage using a local tracking number.
 There are several citation sources—including Express Update and Acxiom—that do not allow local tracking numbers or have no way to verify your business listing when you are using a tracking number for your local phone number due to the redirect in place.

 - Now, update everything.
 Update your social media profiles, professional profiles, and business citations with the new phone number.
 This is a long process that can take an immense amount of time, depending on the depth of your local presence.
 If you’ve been around for a while, expect to put some extra time into cleaning up your old business listings.
 Tip: Do a search for your old phone number and work your way through the relevant results.

-Maybe you already know this, and updating your phone number on your website was just your first step in the process (and what a process it is!), but allow us to help you make this step by contacting Customer Service to make this change for you.
+Maybe you already know this, and updating your phone number on your website was just your first step in the process (and what a process it is!), but allow us to help you make this step by contacting Client Support to make this change for you.
 We’ll have you up and going in no time!